Should I take a DNA ancestry test?

 So some of these SNPs might be correlated with certain health outcomes.

-you know losing your hair one day, or you know, some of these things you don't need genetic tests for, but actually, some of these things you might be interested to know if some of these SNPs are correlated with a higher risk for heart disease.
+Or, you know, some of these things you don't need genetic tests for, but actually some of these things you might be interested to know if some of these SNPs are correlated with a higher risk for heart disease.

 Yeah, I mean, that makes sense that your DNA could tell you like all sorts of medical information about yourself.